-Forklift Tracking Using BLE Improves Intralogistics
+Forklift Tracking Using Bluetooth LE Improves Intralogistics

 Warehouse management gets a lot easier with a little help from smart, but relatively simple sensors called Bluetooth tags in forklift tracking.